 Without this key element, training just isn’t quite as personal.
-Specificity is one of the most important elements in a persons training program.
-It’s a big part of helping clients to reach their goals, whether that may be training for a sport, losing weight, or working on improving activities of daily living.
+Specificity is one of the most important elements in client training programs and a big part of helping them to reach their goals, whether it be training for a sport, losing weight, or working on improving activities of daily living.

 What is Specificity Training?

-Specificity in training is essentially training in a manner that produces a desired outcome.
-This means that the movements that your clients perform in the gym should result in their desired outcome by being applicable, appropriate and of course- specific.
+Specificity in training is essentially training in a manner that is applicable, appropriate and course-specific in order to produce the desired outcome.
 For example, if a client is working with you to improve their running abilities, you need to prescribe movements that will help to directly improve their form, gate, cadence, and speed.

 Just like anything else in life, practice is the key to improving performance.
 More importantly, specific practice improves performance.
 This means that if your clients want to improve on a specific exercise or skill, they need to perform that exercise or skill.
 Your running clients can perform squats and lunges all day, but if they don’t also run, then they won’t see improvements.
 Although specificity training should be a ‘no brainer,’ for your clients, it may not be as simple as it sounds.